iExecBlockchainComputing/iexec-sms/README.md

 The _iExec Secret Management Service_ (SMS) stores user secrets and provisions them to authorized Trusted Execution Environment (TEE) applications running on the iExec network.

+> [!IMPORTANT]
-Two TEE frameworks for TEE tasks are supported on the iExec platform:
+> Support for Intel TDX based TEE enclaves is being introduced on the iExec platform.

-* Scone
-* Gramine
+> The Scone and Gramine TEE SGX frameworks are being deprecated and their support will be removed in the future.

 ### Details

-* Confidential assets you have (password, token, API key, AES key, ..) should be securely transferred from your machine to the SMS over a TLS channel (iExec SDK is recommended).
+* Confidential assets you own (password, token, API key, AES key, ..) should be securely transferred from your machine to the SMS over a TLS channel (iExec SDK is recommended).
 This operation is only done once.
 * Internally, secrets are encrypted with standard AES encryption before being written to disk.
 * The iExec SMS secret provisioning policy is based on on-chain ACL (PoCo).
 PoCo smart contracts define simple ACL rules where individuals have ownership of on-chain objects they have deployed (workerpool, application, secret-dataset & requester).
 * Each individual who is the owner of an object could define a policy on it.
 For example, "As a Requester (0xAlice), I only authorize my confidential Secret-Dataset (0xSecretOfAlice) to be used by the application of Bob (0xAppOfBob) I trust which will run on the Workerpool of Carl (0xWorkerpoolOfCarl)".
 * When the secure application of Bob starts, the secret of Alice is written into a temporary session and sent over TLS to a dedicated Configuration & Attestation Service (CAS) enclave responsible for communicating with the final application enclave.
 * If the application enclave is legit (measurable with its mrenclave with Scone), it will receive the secrets.
-* To sum up, if all checks are correct, the secret of Alice will cross the following environments: Alice-Host -> iExec-SMS -> Scone-CAS -> Bob-Scone-Application
+* To sum up, if all checks are correct, the secret of Alice will cross the following environments:
+  Alice-Host -> iExec-SMS -> TEE Session Storage (depends on TEE framework) -> Bob-Application (running in a TEE enclave)

 ## Configuration

 The _iExec Secret Management Service_ is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-sms/tags).

 A single _iExec Secret Management Service_ instance supports a single TEE framework.
-To support both Scone and Gramine TEE tasks, two instances of _iExec SMS_ must be configured.

 To run properly, the _iExec Secret Management Service_ requires:
 * A blockchain node. iExec smart contracts must be deployed on the blockchain network.